 The Company hired the Founders of Superbiz in connection with the Superbiz Acquisition.
 Pursuant to the provisions of the Superbiz Purchase Agreement, in the event that a Founder ceases to be an employee during any of the Superbiz Earn Out Periods, as a consequence of his resignation without good cause, or termination for cause, the Superbiz Contingent Consideration will be reduced by one-half (50%) for the respective Superbiz Earn Out Periods, if and when earned.
-Under ASC 805, a contingent consideration arrangement in which the payments are automatically forfeited if employment terminates is considered to be compensation for post-combination services, and not acquisition consideration.
-As such, the Contingent Consideration, if any, will be accounted for as post-combination services and expensed in the period that payment of any amounts of Contingent Consideration becomes probable and reasonably estimable.
+Under ASC805, a contingent consideration arrangement in which the payments are automatically forfeited if employment terminates is considered to be compensation for post-combination services, and not acquisition consideration.
+As such, the Contingent Consideration, is accounted for as post-combination services and expensed in the period that payment of any amounts of Contingent Consideration is determined to be probable and reasonably estimable.
+As of September 30, 2022, the Company determined that it was probable that the contingency for the Initial Earn Out Period would be met in accordance with the terms of the Superbiz Purchase Agreement, and the applicable amounts were reasonably estimable as of September 30, 2022, resulting in a charge to compensation expense totaling \$1,836,000 (including approximately 512,000 shares of common stock valued at \$0.68, the price of our common stock as of September 30, 2022), which is reflected in general and administrative expense in the condensed consolidated statement of operations for three and nine months ended September 30, 2022.
+The Contingent Consideration is recorded as a liability in the accompanying condensed consolidated balance sheet in accordance with ASC 480, "Distinguishing liabilities from equity," which requires freestanding financial instruments where the company must or could settle the obligation by issuing a variable number of its shares, and the obligation's monetary value is based solely or predominantly on variations in something other than the fair value of the company's shares, to be reco